Polytechnic Museum

 The Polytechnic Museum (Политехнический музей) is one of the oldest science museums in the world and is located in Moscow.
 It showcases Russian and Soviet technology and science, as well as modern inventions.
 It was founded in 1872 after the first All-Russian Technical Exhibition on the bicentennial anniversary of the birth of Peter the Great at the initiative of the Society of Devotees of Natural Science, Anthropology, and Ethnography.
 The first stage of the museum was designed by Ippolit Monighetti and completed in 1877.
 The north wing was added in 1896 and the south wing in 1907.

 The Polytechnic Museum is the largest technical museum in Russia, and houses a wide range of historical inventions and technological achievements, including humanoid automata of the 18th century, and the first Soviet computers.
 The collection contains over 160,000 items in 65 halls including, chemistry, mining, metallurgy, transport, energy, optics, automation, computer engineering, radio electronics, communications, and space exploration.
 Highlights include the first achromatic telescope; an early solar microscope by German anatomists Johann Nathanael Lieberkühn; an early seismograph by Boris Borisovich Galitzine; galvanoplastics by Moritz von Jacobi; and early electric lights by Pavel Yablochkov.

 History

 The Society of Devotees of Natural Science was formed in Moscow in 1863.
 The society's first President was Gregory Ephimovich Shchurovsky and he together with other leading members of the society discussed having a museum.
 Their first move in this direction was to establish a library this held books documenting the history of science and technology.
 This became the Central Polytechnic Library but this established their ambitions.
 In 1871 Moscow council set aside half a million roubles to create a museum.
 A committee was formed with Grand Duke Konstantin Nikolayevich as an honorary chair.
 The formation of a museum was timely as Peter the Great's 200th anniversary would inspire the All-Russian Technical Exhibition that would be used to launch the new museum.
+Since June 2023, the president of the museum is the head of the Kurchatov Institute, Mikhail Kovalchuk.